-Without water management, producers cannot successfully complete new oil and gas wells in the Permian Basin.
-The production-water equation has two parts: providing water to the wellhead for drilling and taking produced and flowback water away from the wellhead.
-Millions of barrels of water are needed to complete a well on the front end of this equation, but billions of barrels of water are produced on the back end, most of which is disposed.
+Proper water management is fundamental to Permian Basin oil and gas production.
+The production-water management equation has two parts: providing water to drill and complete new wells, and taking flowback and produced water away from the wellhead once production starts.
+Millions of barrels of water are needed to complete a well on the front end of this equation, but billions of barrels of water are produced on the back end, most of which is disposed underground.
 As the industry strives toward better water stewardship goals like recycling and beneficial reuse, impacts to disposal options in the meantime can hamstring energy production.

-To get a better idea of potential disposal impacts, we need to understand the current disposal capacity in the Permian.
-Texas’ permit methods allow us to more readily assess the disposal well capacity, so this thought experiment and discussion is limited to TX disposal wells.
-This topic is complex, with several intertwining considerations which we’ll do our best to address in the following sections.
+To get a better sense of what those concerning impacts mean, we first need to understand the current disposal capacity in the Permian.
+Texas’ permit methods (permitting by volume instead of only specifying a limiting pressure) allow us to more readily assess the disposal well capacity, so this thought experiment and discussion are limited to Texas disposal wells.
+This topic is complex, with several intertwining considerations, which we’ll do our best to address in the following sections.

 What is Disposal Capacity?

 Capacity encompasses both the volume and pressure of a well, and we use it here to represent the ability of a well to digest a certain volume of fluid (and gas) at a certain pressure.
 Disposal well capacity can be defined by many potential numbers: permitted, utilized, or operational.
 State agencies set permitted, or authorized, capacity by specifying barrel per day or pressure limits on disposal well permits.
 Utilized capacity is the percentage of permitted capacity actually being used by the well operator (for our purposes, a six-month median value).
 Operational capacity is more complex; we’ve included methodology at the bottom of this article .